 Inspections afford you peace of mind that the tenant is adhering to their responsibilities.
 It can be very helpful to carry out your inspection referencing a copy of the Housing Standards.

 How Often Should You Inspect?

 Your tenants are entitled to the peaceful and exclusive use of the property, so you must consider how often is appropriate.
-You are permitted to do multiple inspections per year providing these inspections are not interfering with the tenant’s fair use of the property.
+Twice a year is acceptable but it may need to be more frequent if there is a problem/issue.